newbi462/PHP-Scripts/Email Script/README.md

 //we need to send that email where it should go
 ```

+## Step 2 | Code our step "get the info we will email"

+We will do this with a form.
+This how you get almost anything when it comes to the web.
+The simple way to do this is with a HTML and PHP form.
+But that is not as ideal these days as it was.
+It comes down to what stack you are dealing with.
+For this reason I will also cover how to get React to talk to our PHP.
+The logic of those 2 ways is just different enough that it gives you a good foundation for this PHP.

+You can find the full source for the PHP form in ```form.php```.
+I am going to limit to the ```<form></form>``` its self here.

 Overall any code is this simple, you just need to make sure you have all the steps, and then code each step.
 Not necessarily in order.